technikks/READMEGenerator/sampleREADME.md

  *[Questions](#questions)
 ## Installations
- Application requires inquirer.
-Users can install by typing in 'npm install inquirer' in the terminal.
+ Users will need to install inquirer by typing 'npm install inquirer' in the terminal.
 ## Usage
- To invoke the application, users will need to type in 'node index.js' in the terminal.
+ User can invoke the application by typing 'node index.js' in the terminal.
 ## Credits
  None
 ## Tests